-- Lynn Pineda, real estate agent and blogger in South Florida, among many good tips, also agrees with me, “When you locate a home that meets your wants and needs, don’t lollygag…” in her blog post, How to Buy a Home in a Seller’s Market.
+- Lynn Pineda, real estate agent and blogger in South Florida agrees with me.
+“When you locate a home that meets your wants and needs, don’t lollygag…” in her blog post, How to Buy a Home in a Seller’s Market.

 What about cash offers?
 It’s true, sometimes you’ll get beat out by a cash offer.
 But not always.
 It depends on the offer and the situation.
-The cash offer, as long as it’s within the seller’s expected price range, will be the winner.
+As long as it’s within the seller’s expected price range, the cash offer will often be the winner.
 Everyone has different motivations, and they all play out in the negotiations.